 Creating a new life with old furniture can save you lots of money if you are planning on redecorating your home.
 But most importantly for me, it's so special to not be wasteful.
-I'm certain you'll find something in this post you can apply with furniture you might have considered getting rid of and create your own before and after.
+I'm certain you'll find something in this post you can apply with furniture you might have considered getting rid of and create your own painted furniture ideas before and after.

 I'll kick off today's before and after with my master bedroom furniture.
-My husband owned the set when we got married 15 years ago.
+My husband owned the set when we got married 20 years ago.
 Since then, styles and trends have changed a lot.
 The quality was great, but it definitely needed updated to match everything else in our room.
 So, of course I grabbed a paint brush and the rest is history.

 This project was completed before I started my blog, so the picture quality of the before shots is not fabulous, but you get the idea.
-I did not capture a full before bed shot, but you can imagine it based on the night stand and armoire.
+I did not capture a full before bed shot, but you can imagine it based on the nightstand and armoire.

 Master Bedroom Nightstands BEFORE:

 I had already taken all of the hardware / knobs off of the drawers.

 French Linen, an Annie Sloan chalk paint, was used on the night stands.
 The base of the armoire (below) is white chalk paint and I alternated using very diluted Annie Sloan French Linen and Coco to create a wash effect.